 Here's what we do...

-- Grease your baking tin and then cover with greaseproof paper.
-To do this cut a piece of paper that will cover the long sides and base of the tin.
-You want to ensure the paper overhangs the edges of the tin so that you can hold it to remove your brownies when cooled.
-The shorter sides will be fine if just greased as long as your tin is in a good condition.
+- Grease and line your baking tin or dish.
+To do this cut a piece of greasepaper that covers the long sides and base of the tin.
+Ensure the paper overhangs the edges so that you can hold it to remove your brownies when baked.

 - Add half of your brownie batter to your prepared tin.